 The Capital Works [Sinking] fund is essentially a savings account for future major expenses like repainting or replacing carpets, as well as to cover any unexpected expenses along the way.

-As your Community Manager, Smarter Communities receives the levy contributions on behalf of the Owners Corporation and these funds go direct to your strata scheme.
+As your Community Manager, Smarter Communities receives the levy contributions on behalf of the Owners Corporation Management and these funds go direct to your strata scheme.

 So who decides how much your payments are, and where that money is spent?